IP Address Formats: Decimal, Binary, Hex, and How to Convert

 Why do IP addresses use dotted-decimal notation?

 Dotted-decimal notation exists purely for human readability.
-The underlying IP address format is a 32-bit binary number, which is nearly impossible for people to read, remember, or communicate accurately.
-By splitting the 32 bits into four 8-bit octets and representing each as a decimal number (0–255), the format becomes something you can speak aloud, type into a configuration file, or jot down on a sticky note.
+The underlying IP address format is a 32-bit binary number.
+That is nearly impossible for people to read, remember, or communicate accurately.
+Splitting the 32 bits into four 8-bit octets, each a decimal number (0–255), changes that.
+The format becomes something you can speak aloud, type into a config file, or write down.
 The dots serve as visual separators between octets, making it easy to identify each section at a glance.

 How do I convert an IP address to binary by hand?